greglange/gocards/README.md

 This creates a single card in that file.

-Run this command to run a web server to do your:
+Run this command to run a web server to practice your card:

 `gocards --http`

-Go to this url in your web browser:
+Go to this URL in your web browser:

 [http://localhost:8080/](http://localhost:8080)